-- The marketplace facilitator has aggregate gross sales into Ohio exceeding $100,000, including sales made on behalf of one or more marketplace sellers; or
+- The marketplace facilitator has aggregate gross receipts into Ohio exceeding $100,000, including sales made on behalf of one or more marketplace sellers; or

 - The marketplace facilitator has an aggregate of 200 or more separate transactions into Ohio, including sales made on behalf of one or more marketplace sellers.

 A marketplace facilitator must include transactions made on its own behalf and transactions facilitated on behalf of their marketplace sellers when making the determination as to whether the economic thresholds apply.